 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.

 Context is all the information surrounding a given situation.
 This information helps to identify the situation in which the quantities are used and facilitates the exercise of a critical eye on the numbers in question.
 In addition, the context facilitates the establishment of relationships between numbers, mathematical concepts and the mathematical world.
-For all these reasons, the exploration of mathematics in problem-solving situations is advocated.
+For all these reasons, the exploration of mathematics in problem-solving situations is advised.

-An important step to take is to get students to understand that the same number represents the same quantity even though the contexts are different.
+An important step is to help students to understand that the same number represents the same quantity even though the contexts are different.
 The number is only a symbolic representation of the quantity.
 If a province has a debt of $3 000 000 000, or a colony has 3 000 000 000 ants, or a country has 3 000 000 000 trees in its territory, the quantity does not change.
 Yet, if students are asked if they think there are more ants than trees, many are likely to answer that there are more trees.
-They focused on the space occupied by the objects rather than the quantity of objects (3 000 000 000).
+They focus on the space occupied by the objects rather than the quantity of objects (3 000 000 000).

 Students should also recognize that depending on the context of the given situation, different interpretations can be made of the same quantity.
 For example, for young people, $10 000 000 000 ($10 billion) may represent an unimaginable amount of money.
 However, in context, the meaning of the number invites nuance: this number represents a huge amount of money for a family, but if this $10 000 000 000 is equivalent to the total year-end debt in Canada, this number in this context represents a lesser amount, at first glance.
 The context changes, but the quantity remains the same.
-Similarly, 100 000 blocks of wood is a lot of blocks, while 100 000 hairs on the head is the equivalent of an average head of hair.
+Similarly, 100 000 blocks of wood are a lot of blocks, while 100 000 hairs on the head is the equivalent of an average head of hair.
 Or, students may consider that 13 is not a large quantity, but if we add that it is the number of our brothers and sisters, it takes on a whole new value.
 These simple, concrete examples encourage students to think about and critically analyze quantities.

-In grade8 , students become familiar with very small numbers and very large numbers.
+In Grade 8, students become familiar with very small numbers and very large numbers.
 It should be noted that learning and discovering very small and very large numbers is very abstract for students.
 Therefore, it is essential to have students describe their uses, for example, in fields and contexts where these numbers become necessary or even essential (for example, in astronomy, molecular biology, global economics, virology, etc.).
 In addition, students will be expected to make critical judgments about the representation (numbers expressed in words, in standard notation, in expanded form using powers of 10, in scientific notation) that is most appropriate for a given context.

 Example